 Clinical research

-Shanon has been involved in some of the most cutting-edge clinical research in his specialty; predominantly focusing on 3D CBCT technology, improving treatment outcomes and the management of root resorption.
+Shanon has been involved in some of the most cutting-edge clinical research in his specialty.

 The impact of Shanon’s clinical research in his specialty has led to 3 of his papers being amongst the 50 most cited papers (from over 9500 published) in the last 60 years in the International Endodontic Journal.